 As I told you before my kitchen is my lab where I put my experiment daily, I am still is on the learning process sometimes I felt whole life is less for learning a lot, my aim is not to get you bored, but there is no harm to share own thoughts with others so I did today, I just don't come to share my recipes with all I want to share thoughts, experiments, and experiences,

-I know you people will think about it what's the connection between my recipes and my thoughts am I a philosopher? not at all Maybe you get bored, but actually, such thoughts came from my recipes with lots of experiments when I tried and learned in my kitchen and many times lost my hopes of doing something new in my life, in short, I just want to say if you first time get fail, never give up keep trying, so here I end my talk with this discussion and let's go to back on the recipe
+I know you people will think about it, what's the connection between my recipes and my thoughts?
+Am I a philosopher?
+Not at all Maybe you get bored, but actually, such thoughts came from my recipes with lots of experiments when I tried and learned in my kitchen and many times lost my hopes of doing something new in my life, in short, I just want to say if you first time get fail, never give up keep trying, so here I end my talk with this discussion and let's go to back on the recipe.

-Note: each and every recipe in detail with an ingredients list always will be found in the below instructions
+Note: each and every recipe in detail, with an ingredients list, will always be found in the instructions below

 Tips: